wangonya/wangonya.com/content/blog/cli-crud-with-firebase.md

 ---

-For the next phase in this series, we'll learn how to make a CLI app to perform CRUD operations, i.e, Creating, Retrieving, Updating and Deleting data.
+For the next phase in this series, we'll learn how to make a CLI app to perform CRUD operations, i.e., Creating, Retrieving, Updating and Deleting data.
 We'll use Firebase to store our data.

 ### What we'll create